markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 > Beanstalk is a simple, fast work queue.
 > Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.

-Lets use the Laravel framework and tools to quickly build something that works.
-Since Laravel comes with a built in queue component that handles multiple queueing services, including Beanstalkd, it's easy to setup.
+Let's use the Laravel framework and tools to quickly build something that works.
+Since Laravel comes with a built-in queue component that handles multiple queueing services, including Beanstalkd, it's easy to set up.

 Use Composer to add the dependencies for the Beanstalkd PHP library: